jaytolentino/birdfeed/README.md

 * Advanced: User can tap a tweet to display a "detailed" view of that tweet
 * Advanced: User can select "reply" from detail view to respond to a tweet
 * Bonus: Compose activity is replaced with a modal overlay
+* Bonus: User can see embedded image media within the tweet detail view

 ### To complete...